 Confidence level Definition Guidance High There is a high level of confidence that we can reliably meet the community's water demands for the next 5 years.
-There is a good understanding of the water supply (including historical performance and confidence in the volume of assumed inflows/recharge/stream flow) and of future water demands.
+There is a good understanding of the water su (including historical performance and confiden the volume of assumed inflows/recharge/strea flow) and of future water demands.
 There is considered to be adequate available supply, including reliable contingency supply.
 Fair We have a fair level of confidence that we can reliably meet the community's water demands for the next 5 years.
-There is a sound understanding of the water supply (including historical performance, confidence in the volume of assumed inflows/recharge/stream flow) and of future water demands.
-There is considered to be adequate available supply including identified contingency supply.
-Unsure We are unsure if we can reliably meet the community's water demand for the next 5 years.
-There is uncertainty in either the demand projections or supply reliability including the reliability and/or availability of the contingency supply due to a lack of reliable data / a lack of analyses and planning / other reasons.
-Low We have a low level of confidence that we can reliably meet the community's water demand for the next 5 years.
-There may be a supply shortfall over the next 5 years, based on demand management options and contingency supply options, i.e. there is a low level of confidence in the supply reliability.
-OR Planning for supply augmentation has commenced, but construction may not be completed in time.
+There is a sound understanding of the water so (including historical performance, confidence in volume of assumed inflows/recharge/stream flows and of future water demands.
+There is conside the adequate available supply including identification contingency supply.
+There is uncertainty in either the demand Unsure We are unsure if we can reliably meet the community's water demand for the next 5 years. • Low We have a low level of confidence that we can reliably meet the community's water demand for the next 5 years. years, based on demand management options contingency supply options, i.e. there is a low lof confidence in the supply reliability.
+OR Planning for supply augmentation has commentation but construction may not be completed in time

-QG 2.14: Confidence that water demands will be met over the next 5 years (S) (SWIM WS24) Very low We have a very low level of confidence that we can reliably meet the community's water demand for the next 5 years.
+QG 2.14: WS24) Confidence that water demands will be met over the next 5 years (S) (SWIM Very low We have a very low level of confidence that we can reliably meet the community's water demand for the next 5 years.
 Planning indicates that supply shortfall is likely over the next 5 years, considering demand management options and contingency supply options, i.e. very low confidence in supply reliability or there is insufficient supply to meet projected demands.
 OR No/limited planning is in place and/or adequate funds or resources have not been secured to undertake necessary works.

 WSP A holds a water allocation of 5,000 ML/annum of High Priority water from a dam, and services a current demand of around 4,000 ML/annum.
 The demand is expected to increase about 1% per year.
 The dam historically has a high performance, with few occurrences of falling to low storage levels.
 WSP A also has a bore for use as a contingency, but the associated infrastructure requires repairs.
 The bore will be repaired within the next 2-3 years.

 WSP A reports 'High' and comments 'Good understanding of supply, some uncertainty regarding contingency bore'.

 WSP B relies on bores that have met town water supply requirements historically.
 However, in the past few years falling bore levels due to poor recharge events have been recorded (not seeming to be correlated to weather patterns).
 WSP B has not fully investigated the contingency supplies.
 WSP B reports 'Low' and provides in the comments 'Poor recharge events have led to low groundwater levels.
 Contingency not yet determined'.